 - 3 shallots (cut in half-moon slices)

 - 2 cups chicken stock

 - 1 cup pecan halves

-- 1 12-ounce package country-style cubed stuffing
+- 1 bag country-style cubed stuffing (12-ounce package)

 - Cook the veggies.
 In a large skillet or cast iron pan, melt butter over medium heat.
 Sauté the shallots for 2 minutes, turning down the heat if they begin to brown too quickly.
 Add garlic and cook until fragrant, about 1 minute.
 Stir in the kale and cook for about 2 minutes, stirring occasionally.
 Lower the heat if shallots start to brown.

 - Scramble the meat.
 In the same pan with the vegetables, cook the sausage over medium to medium-high heat breaking it apart with a spatula or wooden spoon as it cooks.
 Once the sausage is cooked through, add chicken stock, and bring to a boil.

 - Make the stuffing.
 Remove from heat and add the pecans and stuffing cubes.
 Mix gently until soft.
 Let stand about 2 minutes before serving.
 For a wetter style stuffing, cover for 5 minutes after mixing.

 - Yellow onion or leeks can be substituted for shallots if you can't find them